 Therefore, Shiloh’s tend to be calmer, friendlier, and patient.
 However, their high needs for exercise and stimulation still exist.

 With this in mind, the King Shepherd can be seen as a potential middle ground between the German and Shiloh Shepherd.
-However, genetics and temperament is rarely this simple!
+However, genetics and temperament are rarely this simple!

 We would ensure that you are prepared and able to potentially deal with some of the issues outlined above.